30

-For a Java enthusiast who is looking to attend a Java interview anytime soon, here are the most popular interview questions and answers that might come your way.
+For a Core Java enthusiast who is looking to attend a Core Java role interview anytime soon, here are the most popular interview questions and answers that might come your way.
 We have tried to include the top frequently asked Java interview questions as well as their answers to help freshers and experienced professionals with their job interviews.
 Here are some of the Java interview questions for experienced and freshers.

 Ans:-